-Chat and music with ex-
+Chat and music hosted by ex-

 The show had memorable opening and closing credit sequences with sports announcer Len Martin giving Dee the the introductory "It's Siiiiimon Deeee", while Dee injured himself during the filming of the end credit sequence where he jumped into a sports car.

 The format was considered successful enough to copy and ITV fought back with Jonathan King's Good Evening, also on Saturday evening.
 Dee's excessive wage demands meant that an approach from ITV wouldn't be long in coming, and he quit his BBC show in late 1969 having his show moved from Saturday evening to the lest prestigious Monday evening slot.
+The final show was meant to be 27th December 1969 but it was decided to not bother.